-Baijiu represents one third of the world’s spirit sales but is little known beyond China.
-World Baijiu Day aims to raise the profile of this alcohol via events around the planet.
-Click here for more on this project.
-I’ll soon have a list of this year’s participating venues!
+Baijiu represents one third of global spirit sales but is little known beyond China.
+This project aims to raise the profile of this spirit by supporting events planet-wide from August 1 to August 8, culminating in World Baijiu Day on August 9.
+Click here for details on this project.

 Brinkman Beverages, which represents brands such as Martin Miller’s gin, Ron Abuelo rum and Green Fairy absinthe, has added baijiu label ByeJoe to its China portfolio The company is carrying all three ByeJoe products, including its flagship spirit and infusions Dragon Fire, with dragon fruit and hot chili, and Tiger Eyes, with passion fruit, peach and pomegranate.

 Alan Chen of Brinkman’s says ByeJoe is already in severeal Shanghai bars, including Logan’s Punch, Commune Social and Taste Buds Cocktail Palace, and will soon be in Beijing.
 It’s also available at Brinkman’s Taobao store here for rmb320 per bottle.